A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Effects on Deep Learning Performance

-The deep learning analyses is performed using the DeepConvLSTM architecture \cite{ordonez_2016} which is based on a Keras implementation of \cite{hoelzemann2020digging}.
+The deep learning analyses are performed using the DeepConvLSTM architecture \citep{ordonez_2016} which is based on a Keras implementation of \citep{hoelzemann2020digging}.
 We did not perform hyperparameter tuning because it would involve a considerable amount of additional workload, since we trained 64 models independently during the evaluation.
-We therefore decided to opt-out the architecture with regards to efficiency rather than optimal classification results.
+We therefore decided to opt out of the architecture with regards to efficiency rather than optimal classification results.
 Additionally, we don't expect that the actual experiment - evaluating different annotation methods - would benefit from hyperparameter tuning or gain any significant information and insights.
 Instead, we use the default hyperparameters provided by the authors.
 These are depicted in the Figure \ref{fig:architecture}.

-Furthermore, we reduce the number of LSTM-Layers to one and instead increase the number of hidden units of the only LSTM-Layer to 512.
-According to \cite{bock2021improving}, this modification decreases the runtime up to 48 \% compared to a two-layered DeepConvLSTM while significantly increasing the overall classification performance on 4/5 publicly available datasets: \cite{reyes2016transition}, \cite{sztylerOnBodyLocalizationWearable2016}, \cite{roggen2010collecting}, \cite{scholl2015wearables}, \cite{stisen2015smart}.
-LSTM-Layers in general are important if the dataset contains sporadic activities \cite{bock2022investigating}.
+Furthermore, we reduce the number of LSTM layers to one and instead increase the number of hidden units of the only LSTM layer to 512.
+According to \citep{bock2021improving}, this modification decreases the runtime up to 48 \% compared to a two-layered DeepConvLSTM while significantly increasing the overall classification performance on 4/5 publicly available datasets: \citep{reyes2016transition}, \citep{sztylerOnBodyLocalizationWearable2016}, \citep{roggen2010collecting}, \citep{scholl2015wearables}, \citep{stisen2015smart}.
+LSTM-Layers in general are important if the dataset contains sporadic activities \citep{bock2022investigating}.
 However, our dataset does not and our evaluation aims to identify long periods of periodic activities, like walking or running.
 For this reason, we can conclude that additional LSTM layers are not needed.

-The implementation of \cite{hoelzemann2020digging} includes BatchNormalization-Layers after each Convolutional-Layer, as well as a MaxPooling for the transition between the last convolutional block and LSTM-Layer and a Dropout-Layer before the classification.
-The BatchNormalization-Layers are included in order to speed up training time and to avoid the negative impact of the internal covariate shift, please see \cite{ioffe2015batch} for more information.
+The implementation of \citep{hoelzemann2020digging} incorporates BatchNormalization layers after each Convolutional layer, as well as MaxPooling for the transition between the final convolutional block and the LSTM layer, and a Dropout layer before classification.
+Each Convolutional layer employs a ReLU activation function.
+The inclusion of the BatchNormalization layers serves to accelerate training and mitigate the detrimental effects of internal covariate shift, as discussed further in \citep{ioffe2015batch}.